British money manager Woodford's star wanes over locked fund gate

 Since its launch, the Income Fund has returned 11% against a 34% return for the FTSE All Share index.
 Over the last year it is down 8.3% against a gain of 2.6% for the index, data on the company’s website showed.

-“The last couple of years have been difficult... but his longer-term performance does remain compelling; he’s up 121% over 10 years,” said Wall at Hargreaves Lansdown which has long been a major backer of Woodford’s funds. ($1 = 0.7877 pounds)
+“The last couple of years have been difficult... but his longer-term performance does remain compelling; he’s up 121% over 10 years,” said Wall at Hargreaves Lansdown, which has long been a major backer of Woodford’s funds.